 Ligeia shook her head, clambered shakily to her feet and tottered over to a table, where there were several crystal glasses and a decanter of syrupy, vintage amasec.
-She poured herself a good bolt and swallowed it down - she knew it did her no good but her mind told her differently, relaxing its grip on her and shed-ding some of the after-image of a galaxy gone mad.
+She poured herself a good bolt and swallowed it down - she knew it did her no good but her mind told her differently, relaxing its grip on her and shedding some of the after-image of a galaxy gone mad.

-'The... the item.' she continued, 'is now under absolute quarantine, with access available only to myself.
+'The... the item,' she continued, 'is now under absolute quarantine, with access available only to myself.
 Should I be lost, access shall be granted only on the permission of the Conclave of the High Lords of the Ordo Malleus.'
 She opened a draw of the desk and took out a slim wooden case, flipped it open, and withdrew a surgeon's scalpel.
 Carefully she sliced a sliver of wood off the sculpture, placing the sliver in a specimen bottle.
 'A sample from the item is to be tested under my authority as soon as possible.'
 Ligeia took another bolt of amasec and composed herself.
 If she had needed proof, it was here.
+That only she could see it - her

+Ligeta took another bolt of amasec and composed herself.
+If she had needed proof, it was here.
 That only she could see it - her power was extremely rare and she had never heard of another inquisitor possessing it - was frustrating.
 She would probably have to provide proof eventually that did not rely on her ability to draw meaning from any form of communication.
 But for her, this was enough.
 She could still taste in her mind the after-image of Ghargatuloth draped across the stars, an endless ocean of seething Change.
 A lesser mind, untrained by the rigours of an interrogator's apprenticeship and the demands of the inquisitor lords, might have snapped.
 If that madness came out from the warp back to real space, how many minds would be lost?

-Alaric was clean at last.
-Twelve hours of prayers, seek-ing deliverance from the corruption he had come so close to, had scoured his soul of the sorcery that had blasted against it.
+ALARIC WAS CLEAN at last.
+Twelve hours of prayers, seeking deliverance from the corruption he had come so close to, had scoured his soul of the sorcery that had blasted against it.
 Ritual decontamination had left his skin raw and tingling beneath armour gleaming from a ceremonial bath of mild acids and incense.
-The Rubi-con echoed to the rituals that followed battle, slower and more reflective, as the battle-brothers sought to understand what they had experienced without letting it corrupt them.
+The Rubicon echoed to the rituals that followed battle, slower and more reflective, as the battle-brothers sought to understand what they had experienced without letting it corrupt them.
 Alaric had seen terrible things before, from the sky turning red and bleeding over Soligor IV to the legions of the Lust God marching across the plains of Alazon.
 Each of them had left its mark, but observance of the prayers and rituals of the Grey Knights had washed those marks away.
 Other men were driven mad, but a Grey Knight was made clean and became stronger.

 In the dim light of his cell, Alaric read from his copy of the Liber Daemonicum.
 The Rituals of Conclusion told of the soul being wrapped in faith like a planet is wrapped in an atmosphere, like a warrior is clothed in armour.
-Faith is a shield, a badge of the righteous, and is required for the very survival of the Emperor's sol-diers.
+Faith is a shield, a badge of the righteous, and is required for the very survival of the Emperor's soldiers.
 They were words Alaric had read thousands of times, but each time it gave him comfort as it did now.
 He was not alone.
-If the Emperor was not watching, then faith would mean nothing - but Alaric's soul was intact, and so faith must be a shield against corrup-tion, and so the Emperor must have His eyes upon the Grey Knights.
+If the Emperor was not watching, then faith would mean nothing but Alaric's soul was intact, and so faith must be a shield against corruption, and so the Emperor must have His eyes upon the Grey Knights.